-SafePal Wallet is by far the easiest hardware wallet to use for transferring crypto asset.
+SafePal Wallet is by far the easiest hardware wallet to use for transferring crypto assets.
 It isn’t all that complicated at all if you have a little bit of guidance on what to look out for before making your first transaction.

-To summaries the transaction process, it’s only a matter of copying and pasting the right wallet address that reflects the correct network from SafePal App onto Binance.
+To summarize the transaction process, it’s only a matter of copying and pasting the right wallet address that reflects the correct network from the SafePal App onto Binance.
 The network that you choose to transfer on has to be the same as the network your cryptocurrency supports.
 It’s the most important factor that determines if the transaction will be successful or not.

 ERC-20 token can only use ERC-20 network.